 Variance estimates for price changes in the Producer Price Index

-Beginning in 2016, and moving forward on an annual basis, the Producer Price Index (PPI) program will publish variance estimates based on final index calculations for the previous calendar year.
+The Producer Price Index (PPI) program at the Bureau of Labor Statistics (BLS) began publishing variance estimates in 2016 based on data for 2015.
+PPI intends to publish variance estimates on an annual basis.
 This document outlines the uses for variance statistics and provides a description of PPI variance estimation methodology.

 Survey error can be classified into sampling error and nonsampling error.
 Sampling error results when a parameter is calculated on the basis of a sample instead of the full population.
 The PPI program collects price information for a sample of more than 100,000 goods and services on a monthly basis.
 These transaction prices are used to construct the broad range of PPIs.
 PPI variance estimates measure the sampling error in the estimate of the percent change in an index.
 Sampling error reflects the difference between a sample estimate of change and the true population value.
 Variance statistics measure the precision of a sample estimate.